What is the cost of living in Missouri?

 The sales tax rate in Missouri is 4.225%.
 However, additional local sales taxes may apply, varying by city and county.
 It's important to note that some local jurisdictions may have higher or lower sales tax rates than the state rate.

-You could also check out the complete guide to taxes in Missouri here.
+You can also check out the complete guide to taxes in Missouri here.

 The amount of money needed to live comfortably in Missouri can vary depending on location, lifestyle, family size, and personal preferences.
 However, as the most expensive state in the US, you may need more than you first think.